 Although most of the proposed false positive reduction techniques [28,12,42] have effectively added a control over the false positive rate and kept it at a minimum, they are unfortunately not useful when brute-force attacks are considered.
-These proposals aim at optimizing FIds in terms of the false positive rate, at their formation stage and then placing some relevant optimization parameters in the packet to be used by the forwarding plane.
+These proposals aim at optimizing Flds in terms of the false positive rate, at their formation stage and then placing some relevant optimization parameters in the packet to be used by the forwarding plane.
 However, these techniques do not consider anomalous behavior where publishers maliciously ignore or alter the in-packet parameters; consequently, an attacker subverts the forwarding process such that the minimal false positive rate no longer applies.
-For example, the LId-Tag (LIT)-based solution proposed in [28] aims at reducing the false positive rate is chosen from the set of all available d LIds.
+For example, the LId-Tag (LIT)-based solution proposed in [28] aims at reducing the false positives.
+According to this approach, a subset of LIds that results in lowest false positive rate is chosen from the set of all available d LIds.
 Then, the d value corresponding to the selected subset is inserted in the packet header.
 This strategy is not suitable for mitigating brute-force DDoS attacks, since the attacker is able to use an arbitrary value of d to achieve a successful attack with high probability.
 Also, taking into account that this strategy does not perform a verification mechanism at the FW node to force the attacker to use the original selected value of d.
 Indeed, it would not be possible for the FW node to know which value of d is actually the correct one.

-Figure.4.
+Figure 4.
 The sequential checks to be achieved by the attacker to reach a victim 4-hop away from an attacking node.